Yan98/S2FGAN/README.md

 * Evaluation Classier: https://github.com/csmliu/STGAN.
 * Simulate Badly Drawn Sketches: https://github.com/VITA-Group/DeepPS/blob/master/src/roughSketchSyn.py

+## Todo

+- [ ] Upload pretrained checkpoints
+- [ ] Upload testing script

+## Notice
+* We refactor the current implementation from our original training code.
+If you find any implementation error, please do not hesitate to contact us.

 ## License
 The Equalized layer, Modulated layer, PixelNorm and CUDA kernels are from offical styleGAN.
 For more details, please refer to repostiories: https://github.com/NVlabs/stylegan2